 The procedure is very safe and rarely causes any complications.
 However, in some cases, patients may experience bleeding, infection, or the formation of a blood clot around the treated area.
 These complications are rare and usually easily managed with a follow-up visit to the physician.

 Rubber band ligation is a very effective and low-risk option for removing internal hemorrhoids.
+The method is called DIY hemorrhoid banding.
 It has been proven to be a simple and effective treatment with a high success rate.

 The best way to treat hemorrhoids is to seek medical attention from a trusted healthcare professional.
-Rubber band ligation is an effective internal hemorrhoid removal surgery.
+An effective method for removing internal hemorrhoids without surgery is rubber band ligation.

 Hemorrhoidectomy